 "It was typical Jumbo," Heatley said of Thornton's pass on the second goal -- a mirror image of the first.
 "He's got such great patience.
 He waited and waited and waited, and gave me a tap-in."

-Anaheim's confidence has been fragile for much of the season, and blowing a 3-0 lead against Tampa Bay didn't help.
+Ducks -- Anaheim's confidence has been fragile for much of the season, and blowing a 3-0 lead against Tampa Bay didn't help.
 But finding a way to win in overtime should give the Ducks a boost.

 "We feel a lot better about ourselves today than we did the day before yesterday," coach Randy Carlyle said Friday.
 "That is what we're trying to build on.
 First and foremost, the work ethic that we displayed from the start of the hockey game was critical.
 We have to provide ourselves with an opportunity to have a good start.
 It is a starting point for your group for what night’s work they are going to have to put in."

 Who's hot -- Anaheim's Corey Perry has a 13-game points streak, the longest in the NHL this season, and Ryan Getzlaf has points in 12 of his last 13. … Heatley's hat trick gave him 17 goals, the most in the League.
 Thornton's four assists gave him 24, also tops in the League.

 Injury report -- Anaheim center Saku Koivu practiced Friday for the first time since going down with a groin strain that's forced him to miss five games.
 He could return against the Sharks, as could defenseman James Wisniewski, who left Thursday's game with a bruised foot but said it felt much better on Friday. … San Jose's Brad Staubitz will miss a couple of weeks after taking a puck in the face during Monday's practice.

-Niedermayer's OT goal was his 13th, the most by any defenseman since the NHL instituted overtime for the 1983-84 season. … Thornton became the 73rd NHL player to reach 600 career assists when he had four on Friday night.
+Stat pack -- Niedermayer's OT goal was his 13th, the most by any defenseman since the NHL instituted overtime for the 1983-84 season. … Thornton became the 73rd NHL player to reach 600 career assists when he had four on Friday night.
 San Jose is the only Western team that has gotten at least a point in all of its home games.
 The Sharks are 7-0-2 at HP Pavilion.